 CAT ADOPTION CHECKLIST: THE MUST-HAVES

 First things first, to adequately prepare for a new pet, you need to make sure you have pet-supplies.
-If you’re on a budget, don’t fear – reports say you can care for a cat for as low as $162 per year.
 Here are some of the most important food tips, supplies, and accessories to consider when equipping your home for a new furry member.

 Your cat’s age, size and health condition will determine what type of food is best to opt for, and remember dry food is important for your cats teeth.